phpbb/documentation/development/extensions/modification_to_extension.rst

 should be moved into your extension's directory:

 .. csv-table::
-   :header: "new directory", "current directory"
+   :header: new directory, current directory
    :delim: |

    ``acp/*_module.php`` | ``phpBB/includes/acp/``